openshift/origin/docs/autoscaling.md

 ### Data Aggregator

+This section has intentionally been left empty.
+I will defer to folks who have more experience gathering and analyzing time series statistics.

 Data aggregation is opaque to the the auto-scaler resource.
 The auto-scaler is configured to use `AutoScaleThresholds` that know how to work with the underlying data in order to know if an application must be scaled up or down.
-Data aggregation must feed a common data structure to ease the development of `AutoScaleThreshold`s but it does not matter to the auto-scaler whether this occurs in a push or pull implementation.
-For the purposes of this design I will propose a solution for the existing routing layers that uses a pull mechanism.
+Data aggregation must feed a common data structure to ease the development of `AutoScaleThreshold`s but it does not matter to the auto-scaler whether this occurs in a push or pull implementation, whether or not the data is stored at a granular level, or what algorithm is used to determine the final statistics value.
+Ultimately, the auto-scaler only requires that a statistic resolves to a value that can be checked against a configured threshold.

-    //common statistics type for monitoring routers that can be used by threshold implementations type Statistics struct {
-        //resource type that this statistic belongs to: router, job, etc ResourceType string
-        //resource name that stats are being reported for ResourceName string
-        //reporter name, to indicate where the statistics came from.
-        ReporterName string
-        //interval start date/time
-        StartTime time.Time
-        //interval stop date/time
-        StopTime time.Time
-        //the statistics
-        Stats map[Statistic]float
-    }

-    //some initial stat types geared toward the routing layer type Statistic string

-    const (
-        RequestsPerSecond Statistic = "requestPerSecond"
-        SessionsPerSecond Statistic = "sessionsPerSecond"
-        BytesIn Statistic = "bytesIn"
-        BytesOut Statistic = "bytesOut"
-        CPUUsage Statistic = "cpuUsage"
-        AvgRequestDuration Statistic = "avgRequestDuration"
-    )

-    //implementation for routing layers specified in use cases above type StatsGatherer interface {
-        GatherStats() []Statistics
-    }

-    //Gather stats from the proxy, uses configured minions to find proxies type KubeProxyStatsController struct {}

-    //OpenShift specific
-    type RouterStatsController struct {
-        //GatherStats delegates to router implementation which may be socket based, http based, etc.
-        RouterList []router.Router
-    }

-Not shown is the initialization of a `StatsGatherer`.
-When creating a `StatsGatherer` a registry will be given so that the gatherer can save data that the `AutoScaleThreshold`s act upon.
-This means that other services storing statistics potentially can piggyback in this registry.
+Of note: If the statistics gathering mechanisms can be initialized with a registry other components storing statistics can potentially piggyback on this registry.

 ## Use Case Realization